-Welcome to the second instalment of our PubNative Interview Series.
+Welcome to the second installment of our PubNative Interview Series.
 It’s been a while since our last interview but we’re coming back strong with lots of exciting insights from thought leaders in native advertising, app development and mobile ad tech space in the coming months.

-To kick off this resurrection we spoke to Logan Merrick, Co-Founder and Director of Buzinga, an Australian app development company who are working closely with innovative enterprises and startups.
+To kick off this resurrection we spoke to Logan Merrick, Co-Founder, and Director of Buzinga, an Australian app development company who are working closely with innovative enterprises and startups.

 Can you briefly introduce Buzinga and what you do?

-We build world-class mobile and web applications, iOT and wearable devices and offer mobile consulting services.
+We build world-class mobile and web applications, IoT and wearable devices and offer mobile consulting services.

 Essentially Buzinga is a platform for creating and launching innovative ideas – both in the corporate and startup world.

 Our aim is to help innovators build technology that changes the system, not adds to it.
-We provide a plethora of education to enable our clients including a how-to driven blog, a podcast, various e-books guides and events.
+We provide a plethora of education to enable our clients including a how-to driven blog, a podcast, various e-books guides, and events.

 What is the state of the app industry in Australia?